Lifestories and news

 More opportunities for refugees

-The Ethiopian government has made bold commitments for integration of refugees in society.
+The Ethiopian government has made bold commitments for integration of refugees in society, such as the new Refugee Proclamation (No. 1110/2019).
 ZOA has actively been participating in the debate with the Ethiopian government and the UNHCR on the Comprehensive Refugee Reference Framework in Ethiopia.
 Parts of ZOA’s approach have been made part of that policy, such as expanding out-of-camp policy and increasing work opportunities for refugees.

 Water, latrines and shelter for internally displaced people

-Conflict and natural disasters such as drought and flooding have resulted in more than two million internally displaced people in 2018.
+Conflict and natural disasters such as drought and flooding have resulted in an estimated three million internally displaced people (IDPs) in 2019.
 Most people fled empty handed and now live in spontaneous settlements or with host communities in very harsh and basic circumstances.
 ZOA supports IDPs through the construction of water points and latrines.
 ZOA also partners with IOM to provide emergency shelter kits.
+By providing dignity kit to women safety and dignity can be upheld even during times of crises.
+ZOA also provides emergency seeds and tools to promote food security and livelihood during displacement.

 We combine livelihood activities for Eritrean youth with psycho-social support, to help refugees who have suffered from trauma on their journey to Ethiopia.